ar37-rs/xow64-wine/README.md

 ```

 Using panfrost driver
-(for some specific supported Mali-G series only with kernel 5.10+)
+(for some specific supported Mali-G610+ series only with kernel 5.10+)
 ```
-~/xow64 driver=panfrost
+~/xow64 driver=default
 ```
+and then install panfrost driver [from here](https://github.com/Saikatsaha1996/mesa-Panfrost-G610/releases/tag/mesa-23.0.0-devel-20240109_armhf_arm64)

 Using panthor driver
 (for some specific supported Mali/Immortalis series only with kernel 6.10+)